MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

     It is easiest to install a pre-compiled version of Python, including numpy and many more useful packages.
 One way to do so is using, e.g., the Python 3.7 installers from `python.org <https://www.python.org/downloads>`_ or `ANACONDA <https://www.continuum.io/downloads>`_.
 Installing ProjectQ right away will succeed for the (slow) Python simulator.
 For a compiled version of the simulator, install the Visual C++ Build Tools and the Microsoft Windows SDK prior to doing a pip install.
 The built simulator will not support multi-threading due to the limited OpenMP support of the Visual Studio compiler.

-    If the Python executable is added to your PATH (option normally suggested at the end of the Python installation procedure), you can then open a cmdline window (WIN + R, type "cmd" and click *OK*) and enter the following in order to install ProjectQ:
+    If the Python executable is added to your PATH (option normally suggested at the end of the Python installation procedure), you can then open a cmdline window (WIN + R, type "cmd" and click *OK*) and enter the following in order to install HiQ-ProjectQ:

     .. code-block:: batch